CentraleSupelec/aristote-api/docs/AristoteAPI_Client_guide.md

-# Project actors, components and termminology
+# Project actors, components and terminology

 **Aristote** is an AI infrastructure which helps enrich pedagogical contents such as videos, providing automatic metadata and MCQ generation.
 It is made available through the use of the **AristoteAPI**.